Your Holiday Gift Guide for Food Lovers & Home Cooks

 Dishware & Cookware

 There are a number of reasons why gifting dishware and cookware (pots, pans, etc) is not a great idea.
-For dishes, it might not be the theme or style that they want.
-For cookware, while a pot or pan set may look nice, it may have some unfortunate design quirks that make them not ideal.
-For example, it might have trash handles or it might not be oven safe.
+For dishes, it might not be the style that they want.
+For cookware, while a pot or pan set may look nice, it may have some unfortunate design quirks that make them not ideal — it might have trash handles or it might not be oven safe.

 We hope this list helps you shop for the home cook in your life!
 Let us know in the comments below if we missed anything on our list that we should have included.